By Mary Cooper

 Requesting an E-Signature

-To get an e-signature from a client, you will need to be in the Docs - Public section of their profile and then find the uploaded document that needs signing.
+To obtain an e-signature, open the client account & navigate to the Docs/Public section of their profile and then find the uploaded document that needs signing.

 Note: Once the client e-signs the document, the signed document will replace the original file.